 While this saying is off, as perfection is impossible, the practice side of it is the only way for us to get closer to that level.
 And the only way a motor skill can get to that level is through motor learning.
 It’s through this concept where we can grow the various skills in our lives, but also to learn effectively by learning the right way.

 What Is Motor Learning?

-To present an example, it’s best to explain what motor learning is.
+To present an example, it’s best to explain what the theory of motor learning is.
 For starters, it’s been described as such:

 The reason people started to learn to walk was because of motor learning.

 At the base stage, we started to walk because months before even trying to take our first steps, we saw how important it was.
 We witnessed several people walking and understood how helpful it is to walk on two feet.

 There is more to motor learning than you might think.
 Over the years, the learning community has uncovered that there are three stages of motor learning:

 Each stage has its own requirements for further development and what each stage brings to the learning experience.

 This base stage is where a lot of learning and context happens.
 At this stage, we’re not overly concerned about how to actually do the skill properly.
 Instead, we’re more concerned about why we should bother learning the skill.